 Expert guide to motorcycle and scooter tax

-There’s no getting away from the fact you have to sort several key things before you can legally ride a motorcycle or scooter on the public roads in the UK; one of these is the tax.
+There's no getting away from the fact that you have to sort out several key things before you can legally ride a motorcycle or scooter on public roads in the UK; one of these is road tax.

-Technically, it’s not road tax, it’s the Vehicle Excise Duty (VED) and the value is rated on various different factors including the age of the vehicle, engine capacity and how you want to pay the overall fee.
+Despite what most people call it, technically it's not road tax, it's Vehicle Excise Duty (VED) and how much you will pay is determined by a few different factors.
+These include the age of the vehicle, engine capacity, and how you want to pay the overall fee.

 Who needs to tax their motorcycle or scooter?

-Everyone…sort of!
-But before you can pay for the tax on your motorcycle or scooter, unless your vehicle is over 40 years old, you will need to sort a valid MOT test at an approved government test centre.
+Everyone...sort of!
+But before you can pay the tax on your motorcycle or scooter, unless your vehicle is over 40 years old, you will need to arrange a valid MOT test at an approved government test centre.

-From May 2018 there was a new rule exempting bikes over 40 years old from needing an MOT and tax; everything else needs one.
-Your bike has to have been registered before January 1, 1978 to qualify for no MOT or tax.
+From May 2018, there was a new rule exempting bikes over 40 years old from needing an MOT and tax; but everything else needs one.
+Your bike has to have been built before January 1st, 1983, to qualify for no MOT or tax and must not have had any substantial changes made to it since then.

-However, even if your vehicle is not liable to pay tax, you still have to apply for it to register the motorcycle or scooter correctly.
+However, even if your vehicle is not liable to pay VED, you still have to apply for it to register the motorcycle or scooter correctly.
+Check out the full details here around MOT and VED for classic vehicles.

 What is the penalty for being stopped with no road tax?

-If the vehicle is impounded there can be fees running into hundreds of pounds that need to be paid to release the motorcycle or scooter.
-These seized vehicles can also be crushed if they aren’t released by the registered keeper paying the owed fines.
+And it could be worse still.
+If the vehicle is impounded, there can be fees running into the hundreds of pounds that need to be paid to release the motorcycle or scooter.
+These seized vehicles can also be crushed if they aren't claimed by the registered keeper before 14 days are up.
+This link will take you to the Government website where all the details mentioned above, and more, can be obtained, but really we'd just recommend taxing your vehicle as it's much easier and less costly!

 How much does an MOT cost?

-An MOT costs a maximum of £29.65 and without an MOT pass, you cannot tax or insure your vehicle to be used on the road.
-You may ride to a booked MOT appointment with no valid MOT but this is the only exception.
+An MOT costs a maximum of £29.65 for a single motorcycle of any engine size; motorcycles with a sidecar cost a higher rate of £37.80 ; and without an MOT pass, you cannot tax or insure your vehicle to be used on the road.
+You may ride to a booked MOT appointment with no valid MOT, but this is the only exception.

 How is motorcycle and scooter tax calculated and how much does it cost?

-Vehicle tax is banded and costed according to engine capacity and motorcycles and scooters all fall into the TC17 category.
-There is a separate category for tricycles.
+Vehicle tax is banded and priced according to engine capacity, and motorcycles (with or without sidecars) and scooters all fall into the TC17 category.
+There is a separate category for tricycles if you're into big 3-wheelers!

-Starting at 150cc and below, an annual cost of £19 rises to £19.95 if you choose to pay in monthly instalments.
-There is no option (as there are with larger capacity vehicles) to split this into six month payments.
+Anything less than 150cc and it's £24 for 12 months tax, or £25.20 if you choose to pay in monthly instalments.
+There is no option (as there is with larger capacity bikes) to split this into 2 six-monthly payments.

-The next band is 151cc to 400cc and the annual cost is £42; rising to £44.10 if you choose 12 monthly payments.
-Again, there is no option to pay for just six months at this rate.
+The next band is 151cc to 400cc and the annual cost is £52, rising to £54.60 if you choose 12 monthly payments.
+Here there is an option to pay for just six months at a rate of £28.60 for a single 6-month payment and £27.30 for six months by direct debit.

-From 401cc to 600cc the yearly cost is £64; pushed up to £67.20 if you choose instalments over 12 months but at this rate you can pay for six months at £35.20 as a single payment or £33.60 for six months by Direct Debit.
+From 401cc to 600cc the yearly cost is £80, pushed up to £84 if you choose instalments over 12 months, but at this rate, you can pay for six months at £44 as a single payment or £42 for six months by Direct Debit.

-You can see a full breakdown of all classes of motorcycle and scooter tax (including tricycles) by checking the government website.
+You can see a full up to date breakdown of all classes of motorcycle and scooter tax (including tricycles) by checking the government website.

 How do you pay for road tax?

-There are three options when it comes to paying road tax; online through the official government website, at a Post Office or by calling the DVLA on the number listed below.
+There are three options when it comes to paying road tax; online through the official government website, at a Post office, or by calling the DVLA and paying over the phone.

-If you’re paying online (it’s also easy on a smartphone) if you have only just bought the motorcycle or scooter, you will need the new owner slip off (V5C/2) registration document and the debit or credit card you are paying with.
+When paying online, which can also be done using a smartphone, if you have only just bought the motorcycle or scooter, you will need the new owner's slip (V5C/2) registration document and the debit or credit card you are paying with.

-If you already own the vehicle then you will be sent a V11 reminder in the post and you will need to decide how to pay.
-If you choose online then you can use a debit card or credit card to pay, or set up a direct debit.
+If you already own the vehicle, then you will be sent a V11 reminder in the mail, and you will need to decide how to pay.
+If you choose to pay online, you can use a debit card or credit card to pay or set up a direct debit.

-The final option is to use the DVLA 24-hour call service and you can call them on 0300 123 4321 but be aware, there are call charges for using this service.
+The final option is to use the DVLA 24-hour call service, which you can call at 0300 123 4321, but be aware that there are call charges for using this service.

 What if I'm not using my motorcycle or scooter?

-The rules still apply to those vehicles being taken off the road for whatever time period you decide; even if that is forever.
+The rules on Vehicle Excise Duty still apply to those vehicles being taken off the road for whatever time period you decide; even if that is forever.

-All you have to do is log a Statutory Off Road Notification (SORN) and the vehicle will be logged as off the road.
-You will then have to tax the motorcycle or scooter before it can go back on the road using exactly the same process as listed above.
+To register a vehicle as being off the road, you have to log a Statutory Off Road Notification (SORN).
+You will then have to tax the motorcycle or scooter before it can go back on the road, using exactly the same process as listed above.

-You can claim back any tax that is still valid but only in full months.
+You can claim back any tax that is still valid for a pre-paid period, but only for full months.

 Motorcycle (with or without sidecar) tax rates